 - 7 Smart Ways to Get Rid of Affiliate Marketing Struggle and Make More Money

-The “get rid of” headline formula usually goes viral, when promoted strategically by the author.
-Some examples have generated over 370,000 social shares, in the past 12 months:
+The “get rid of” headline formula usually goes viral, especially when promoted strategically by the author.

-3).
-“Who else wants” formula: This headline style works, because it asks a question and the right question usually generates the right answer.
-I’m currently using this format on my landing page and it’s converting very well.
+This headline style works because it asks a question and the right question usually generates the right answer.

-It brings them into the discussion and makes them feel comfortable.
-Copywriters ask several questions in their copy, just to get the targeted customer to pause and consider the product – the same principles apply to headlines, too.
+The formula brings your target audience into the discussion and makes them feel comfortable; it’s like you are there having a conversation with them.
+Copywriters often ask several questions in their copy, just to get the targeted customer to pause and consider the product; the same principles apply to headlines, too.